nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 within the main `TDDFT` block

 For example, the following will perform a TDDFT optimization on the first singlet excited state (S1).
-Note that the civecs keyword must be specified.
-To perform a single TDDFT gradient, replace the optimize keyword with gradient in the task line.
+Note that the `civecs` keyword must be specified.
+To perform a single TDDFT gradient, replace the `optimize` keyword with `gradient` in the task line.
 A complete TDDFT optimization input example is given the Sample Inputs section.
 A TDDFT gradients calculation can be used to calculate the density of a specific excited state.
-The excited stated density is written to a file with the dmat suffix.
+The excited stated density is written to a file with the `.dmat` suffix.

 ```
 tddft